Dialectical Behaviour Therapy (DBT) - ACCREDITED CERTIFICATE

 Are you interested in a career as a professional therapist (or coach)?
-Do you want to build a new career working from your own practice where you can use Dialectical Behaviour Therapy approach, or is this your first step towards professional qualifications?
+Do you want to learn how to use Dialectical Behaviour Therapy approach in your work or your personal life?

 In this course you will take 24 informative lectures where you will be guided with the step-by-step approach in becoming a professional DBT therapist who work with clients in counselling and therapeutic settings.